 Terms of Employment: Full-time, salaried (salary subject to fixed NYCLU scale)

 The NYCLU seeks a staff attorney to conduct litigation and related advocacy in the NYCLU’s legal department.
 The staff attorney will work on the full range of NYCLU issues, including immigration, criminal justice, free expression, equal protection, LGBT issues, women’s rights, racial justice, police misconduct, due process, student rights, and privacy.
-For this position, the NYLCU is particularly interested in candidates with experience and expertise in immigration or education.
+The NYLCU is particularly interested in candidates with experience and expertise in immigration.

 - Developing and conducting litigation in federal and state courts and in administrative forums.
 Staff attorneys are responsible for identifying possible litigation and advocacy, preparing pleadings, motions, and briefs; conducting discovery; presenting oral arguments; and handling appeals;